Burnout Recovery Feels Slow for a Reason (What’s Actually Happening)

 ✔ returning interest in daily activities

-✔ stronger personal boundaries
+✔ stronger boundaries

 ✔ greater need for calm and simplicity